gbdev/pandocs/src/OAM.md

 BG tiles, but they are taken from the Sprite Tiles Table located at
 $8000-8FFF and have unsigned numbering.

-Sprite attributes reside in the Sprite Attribute Table (OAM - Object Attribute Memory) at \$FE00-FE9F.
+Sprite attributes reside in the Sprite Attribute Table (OAM: Object Attribute Memory) at \$FE00-FE9F.
 Each of the 40 entries consists of four bytes with the following meanings:

-## Byte 0 - Y Position
+## Byte 0 — Y Position

 Y = Sprite's vertical position on the screen + 16.
 So for example, Y=0 hides a sprite,